openSUSE/pytest-xmlcomp/README.rst

 Make sure you have:

 * a input XML file
-* a hook ``pytest_xmlcomp_transform_xml`` which modifies your input XML file into a "result" XML file
+* a hook ``pytest_xmlcomp_transform_xml`` which modifies your input XML file into a "result" XML tree
-* a valid JSON file, which contains the XPath expressions you want to check against
+* a valid JSON file, which contains the XPath expressions you want to check against the result tree
+* (optional: valid namespaces in the JSON and XML file)

 Using Hooks